SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 helped, since much of the research had been done previously

-do not stay with their offspring after birth, and they find the concept curious when pressed.“IfAla'k wanted others to care
+do not stay with their offspring after birth, and they find the concept curious when pressed."IfAla'k wanted others to care

 on a theoretical level centuries past.
 Even so, the Hurshuka